How to Cite an Illustrated Book in MLA

 Author’s Surname, Author’s First Name.
 Title of Book.
 Illustrated by Illustrator’s Surname, Publisher, Year of Publication.

-This citation lists Eric Carle’s full name in the Author element, with only his surname, “Carle,” appearing in the Contributor element as the illustrator.
-This structure is used when the same individual is responsible for both the text and illustrations.
+This sample has Eric Carle’s full name in the Author tag, with only “Carle” in the Contributor tag as illustrator.
+This is the form when the author and illustrator are the same person.

 GIVE YOUR CITATIONS A BOOST TODAY